 1. You will understand the canine language better

 Dogs are different species than humans.
-If you want to learn their language, you have to observe their behaviour and body – tail wags and ear movements may have surprising meaning!
+If you want to learn their language, you have to observe their behavior and body – tail wags and ear movements may have surprising meaning!
 Training can help you understand your pup’s language better because it requires you to spend quality time with them.
-During training, you fully focus on your dog, therefore you observe their behaviour in different situations and circumstances.
-Through regular practise, your dog will be able to understand what is expected of them and learn the commands faster.
+During training, you fully focus on your dog, therefore you observe their behavior in different situations and circumstances.
+Through regular practice, your dog will be able to understand what is expected of them and learn the commands faster.

 2. Your dog will be in a great mental shape

 Dogs, similar to humans, need to engage in activities that would stimulate their brains to ensure their proper development.
 No matter if you have an overly energetic puppy or a senior dog – pups of any age should get a regular dose of mentally enriching exercises.
 The majority of domesticated dogs spend their life sleeping or waiting for their owners to come back home.

 Training will keep your dog occupied and their brain stimulated to play, discover, and learn.
 For inspiration, check out the game section in Dogo app.